Supporter liaison officer: History

 The role has its roots in Germany, where the first SLO appeared at Borussia Mönchengladbach in 1989 in a part-time and volunteer capacity.
 In 1992, the German "National Concept Sport and Security" (Nationales Konzept Sport und Sicherheit, NKSS) introduced the SLO as part of its concept on how to tackle the hooliganism and violence that surrounded German football in the 1970s and 1980s.
 The first full-time SLO was employed in 1996, and from the 2018–19 season all Bundesliga clubs are required to have three full-time SLOs.

 In a survey initiated by UEFA in 2007, a majority of the consulted national associations wanted to improve relations between clubs and fans, to enable fans to become "more serious and responsible partners".
 To achieve this, UEFA started backing several European supporter organisations, such as Supporters Direct Europe (SD Europe) and Football Supporters Europe (FSE).
 UEFA also acknowledged that football supporters had been largely ignored in the dialogue surrounding football, but should be considered valued members of the football family.
 One outcome of this commitment was the creation of the UEFA Supporter Liaison Officer Handbook published in 2011.

 Article 35 of the UEFA Club Licensing and Financial Fair Play Regulations also requires clubs participating in UEFA club competitions (UEFA Champions League and UEFA Europa League) to have an appointed SLO since the start of the 2012–13 season.
 This was a result of several years of talks between UEFA and Supporters Direct which resulted in a UEFA approval of the SLO concept in 2009–10.

 A majority of the national member associations of UEFA have also adopted Article 35 as part of the requirements for national club licenses in the top tier or top tiers of their respective league systems.
 For example, all clubs in the Premier League are required to, and all clubs in the English Football League have agreed to, have an SLO.
 As a result, more than a thousand clubs across European football are required to have an appointed SLO.

+In Scotland, the Scottish Football Association and Supporters Direct Scotland began working together on an SLO development programme in 2016.

 The SLO Coordinator at UEFA and SD Europe, Stuart Dykes, highlights Germany—the birthplace of the SLO role—as the leading country in terms of SLO work, with Poland and Sweden as two other good examples.
 UEFA has called the Swedish SLO organisation and work "best practice", and among the countries that initiated SLO projects in 2012 when UEFA introduced the SLO requirement, Sweden has come the furthest.